lukemorton/lukemorton.co.uk/posts/2013-09-23-hashes-for-data.md

 pass in mapper objects to a single entry point on a data model object.
 It's brilliant I tell you!

 Speak in hashes my friends.
+Speak with a `Hash`.

 [1]: /thoughts/2013-09-22-data-and-behaviour